Bone: a tissue and an organ

 Bone the organ >

-Bone refers to both a tissue and an organ.
+This bone is the femur, a long bone located in the thigh.
+The bulbous end of the bone is the epiphysis, attached to diaphysis, the cylindrical portion below it.
 The organ bone is composed of bone tissue along with its surface coverings (periosteum, endosteum), marrow tissue, articular hyaline cartilage, and blood and nerve supplies.
-This bone is the femur, a long bone located in the thigh.

 - Periosteum >